Introduction

 Strategic Use of Dynamic Links Across All Channels

-Dynamic Links offer much more than just channel-specific performance; they create a unified experience no matter what channel a user uses to access your application.
-Different channels provide discovery opportunities at different stages, and Dynamic Links ensure every entry point leads to the same user journey.
+Dynamic Links offer much more than channel-specific performance; they create a unified experience regardless of how a user enters your application.
+Each channel represents a different stage of discovery, and Dynamic Links ensure that every entry point connects to the same continuous journey rather than operating in isolation.

 Dynamic Links are Becoming the Primary Measurement Norms

-As mobile measurement has changed, Dynamic Links are no longer available for use at the campaign level only; they have become a part of the underlying infrastructure.
-They exist under channels, creatives, and messaging to subtly connect the user actions that occur over time, multiple platforms, and multiple moments of intent.
+As mobile measurement evolves, Dynamic Links are no longer confined to individual campaigns; they have become part of the foundational infrastructure beneath channels, creatives, and messaging.
+They operate quietly in the background, connecting user actions that unfold across time, platforms, and multiple moments of intent.

 The Conclusion